 The financial crisis altered the lending landscape

-Institutional private capital is exceptionally well positioned to provide the advantages that capital market borrowing and banks cannot.
-Unconstrained by one-size-fits-all capital adequacy regulations or the need to satisfy ratings agency criteria, private lenders can analyse and price idiosyncratic risks associated with the required features and circumstances.
+Institutional private capital is exceptionally well positioned to fill the gap.
+Unconstrained by one-size-fits-all capital adequacy regulations or the need to satisfy ratings agency criteria, private lenders can analyse and price the risk associated with these features.

 While every care has been taken in the preparation of this article, AMP Capital Investors Limited (ABN 59 001 777 591, AFSL 232497) and AMP Capital Funds Management Limited (ABN 15 159 557 721, AFSL 426455) (AMP Capital) makes no representations or warranties as to the accuracy or completeness of any statement in it including, without limitation, any forecasts.
 Past performance is not a reliable indicator of future performance.
 This article has been prepared for the purpose of providing general information, without taking account of any particular investor’s objectives, financial situation or needs.
 An investor should, before making any investment decisions, consider the appropriateness of the information in this article, and seek professional advice, having regard to the investor’s objectives, financial situation and needs.
 This article is solely for the use of the party to whom it is provided and must not be provided to any other person or entity without the express written consent of AMP Capital.